manuGil/online-core/docs/source/databases.rst

 Task 3.2
    Draw a relation based on the relation schema defined below.
-Fill it with 3 examples  (rows) of data that match the attribute domains.
+Fill it with three examples  (rows) of data that match the attribute domains.

    .. code-block:: miniscript